SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Durable Workflows & WDK

-The Workflow Development Kit (WDK) enables long-running, persistent processes on Vercel AI Cloud.
-Build multi-step AI agents, data pipelines, and scheduled automations with built-in persistence and observability.
+The Workflow Development Kit (WDK) enables long-running, persistent processes on Vercel AI Cloud through the open-source workflow package.
+Build multi-step AI agents, data pipelines, and delayed automations with built-in persistence and observability.
 Perfect for implementing CRM automation workflows and complex business processes.

 What Are Durable Workflows?

 Traditional serverless functions are stateless and short-lived.
-Durable workflows maintain state across multiple executions, survive failures, and can run for hours or days.
-Vercel automatically provisions the infrastructure when it detects durable execution patterns.
+Durable workflows maintain state across multiple executions, survive failures, and can pause for minutes or months.
+Vercel Workflow runs workflow and step code on Vercel Functions, uses Vercel Queues for reliable execution, and stores state and event logs in managed persistence.

 Durable Workflow Capabilities